-Crohn’s disease is a type of inflammatory bowel disease (IBD), which
+Crohn’s disease is a type of inflammatory bowel disease (IBD) that

-Oatmeal is a good breakfast choice for people with Crohn’s disease because it’s a great source of soluble fiber, which can add bulk to the stool to
+Oatmeal is a good breakfast choice if you have Crohn’s disease because it’s a great source of soluble fiber, which has

 Be sure to swap in quick or rolled oats during a flare-up, as these varieties contain slightly less fiber than steel-cut oats and may be easier to digest.